 Robotics Team Wins IEEE Robotic Competition

-On Saturday, April 2, GSU Electrical Engineering’s Robotics Team made history by earning First Place in the IEEE Region 3 Robotics Open Hardware competition in Norfolk, VA.
+On Saturday, April 2, Georgia Southern’s Robotics Team made history by earning First Place in the IEEE Region 3 Robotics Open Hardware competition in Norfolk, VA.
 The IEEE Hardware competition was held as part of the 2016 IEEE Southeast Conference.
 Two Georgia Southern teams competed against 42 teams from other universities from the southeast, including Georgia Tech, Clemson, the University of Florida, Virginia Tech, and others.
-Both Georgia Southern teams finished in the top five, and were mentored by Rocio Alba-Flores and Fernando Rios-Gutierrez, associate professors in the Department of Electrical Engineering.
+Both Georgia Southern teams finished in the top five, and were mentored by Rocio Alba-Flores and Fernando Rios, associate professors in the Department of Electrical and Computer Engineering.
 Drs.
-Alba-Flores and Rios-Gutierrez direct the EE Robotics Lab and are faculty advisors to the Robotics Club.
+Alba-Flores and Rios direct the Robotics Lab and are faculty advisors to the Robotics Club.